Law

 There is no required or preferred length of a résumé.
 The length will depend on the extent of your background and experiences.
 The biggest thing to note is that a résumé for law school should not necessarily look like a typical job resume.
 Be sure to prioritize the experiences you feel are directly related to—and have best prepared you for—success in law school.

-What score do I need to get on the LSAT, and how do I prepare for it?
+What score do I need to get on the LSAT or JD-Next, and how do I prepare for it?

-LSAT scores range from 120 to 180.
-There is no minimum LSAT score to be considered at UC Law, nor is there a high score that guarantees admission.
-Looking at the range between the 25th and 75th percentile for any given year (for the most recent class, it’s 153-159) can give you an idea of what a competitive score would be.
-Applicants should keep in mind that the LSAT score is only one component of an admissions decision, and that GPA, the personal statement, and letters of recommendations are also important.
+LSAT scores range from 120 to 180 while JD-Next scores range from 400-1000.
+There is no minimum score to be considered for admission at Cincinnati Law, nor is there a high score that guarantees admission.
+Looking at the range between the 25th and 75th percentile for any given year can give you an idea of what a competitive score would be.
+Applicants should keep in mind that an LSAT or JD-Next score is only one component of an admissions decision, and that other components (e.g. GPA, personal statement, letters of recommendations, etc.) are also important.

-Should I retake the LSAT if I don't get the score I want?
+Should I retake the LSAT or JD-Next if I don't get the score that I wanted?

 Do you have any advice for other components of my application?